 Pursuant to the Belgian Code of Criminal Procedure, the public prosecutors and the examining magistrates have the power to request the disclosure of personal data of users of electronic communications services (including telephone, email and internet) in the context of criminal investigations.
-This personal data may include names, IP logs, telephone numbers, aliases, alternative emails and billing information.
+This personal data may include, inter alia, names, IP logs, telephone numbers, aliases, alternative emails and billing information.
 Examining magistrates may also request technical cooperation of providers of electronic communications service providers and network operators in connection with wiretaps.

 The personal and territorial scope of application of these powers has been the subject of a heated debate before the Belgian Supreme Court and criminal courts in two major cases regarding Yahoo! and Skype.

 Belgian law enforcement makes frequent use of its powers to request data from providers of electronic communications services.
 For instance, Microsoft received 521 requests in 2019 and 593 requests in 2020.
 Google received 1,002 requests in 2019 and 580 requests in the first half of 2020.